OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_scripts_UI.md

 This feature allows you to add Javascript code that can be used on other UI code expressions.

 On each model you can have multiple Scripts.
-Each script is composed by a class, whose name is the name given to the Script.
+Each script is composed by a class, named after the script.

 ```Javascript